Raykosan/ComfyUI_RaykoStudio/README.md

 - **Visual Mask Editor** — Drag, resize, and position the crop area directly on the image preview
 - **Pause & Approve** — Workflow pauses after first execution, waiting for your confirmation
 - **Batch Mode** – Apply saved presets automatically to the next images in a queue.
 Auto-resets when the queue finishes
-- **Preset System** – Save, load, rename, and delete presets crop configurations
+- **Preset System** – Save, load, rename, and delete presets crop configurations.
 - **Grid Snapping** — All dimensions snap to 16px grid for clean, model-friendly outputs
 - **Aspect Ratio Lock** —  Switching 🔒🔓 between maintaining crop proportions and freely choosing the mask size
 - **Quick Presets** — One-click aspect ratios: 16:9, 9:16, 21:9, 4:3, 1:1, and more